its-vccground/Vindriktning-2.0/README.md

         icon: mdi:air-filter
         unit_of_measurement: "µg/m³"

-Full details on why and how to use these settings, are explained in video number 37 on "vccground" YouTube Channel https://tinyurl.com/vccground
+Full details on why and how to use these settings, are explained in video 37 on "vccground" YouTube Channel https://tinyurl.com/vccground

 Join "vccground" telegram channel https://t.me/vccground to ask any query thereafter.